-If your old cat is reaching their golden years, their appetite may start to decrease.
-This can happen for a few different reasons, but any cat will need intervention and care from their cat owners to feel well again.
+If your cat reaches their golden years, their appetite can decrease.
+This can happen for a few reasons, but cats will need intervention and care from their owners to feel well again.
 If your old cat is not eating their food, here are our recommendations to get them eating again.

 The 6 Ways to Help Your Senior Cat Who Won’t Eat

 1. Take your old cat to the vet as a matter of urgency

 The first thing that you should do if your elderly cat isn’t eating as much is to book them for a check-up with your vet as soon as possible.
 Pain can cause your cat’s appetite to drop, so it’s important to rule out any possible issues causing your cat’s pain.

 Dental problems and gum disease can be common in older cats, and they are frequently accompanied by a lack of appetite.
 Infections, pancreatitis, cancer, and intestinal problems are all issues that your vet will rule out as they examine your cat.

 Call your vet as soon as you notice that your old cat is not eating their food.
 Don’t wait longer than 12 hours before seeking medical advice.
 The longer you wait, the higher the chances that your cat will develop serious dehydration or medical issues.

 Feline upper respiratory infections (URI) are usually caused by the feline herpesvirus type-1 or the bacteria Chlamydophila felis (C. felis) and Bordetella bronchiseptica (B. bronchiseptica).
 Feline URI can affect your cat’s sense of smell, which can, in turn, lead to a decreased appetite.